Hari0810/Hari0810.github.io/projects/spark-max.md

 ##### Software
 - Refer to https://drive.google.com/drive/folders/1NHbtK66bta3y3E9ZzLP2e2HECjd-sEGd for Arduino sketches.
 - Note: These were not written by me, but by an "amadorjosephg", judging from his email.
+- WARNING: There have been "glitching" issues with the MCP2515 method in the past, regardless of the CAN library used.
+This may be at least improved, but perhaps not fully fixed, by lowering the frequency of Heartbeat commands sent.

 #### For STM32

-- You have two options - use SPI or the inbuilt CAN transceiver
+- You have two options - use an SPI port or a CAN port
+- Whether or not your STM32 board natively supports CAN BUS depends on the model number
+- CAN is typically supported on F-series, G-series and H-series MCUs (e.g. F303, G474, H743).
+It won't be supported by L-series
+- Although your STM32 may have an inbuilt CAN controller, it will not have a CAN transceiver.
+You will need to buy an external one such as the TJA1051.

 ##### Option 1: SPI Control
 - SPI is the same procedure as for Arduino